ARpatterns/diagram/README.md

 >> `data.flag = 0`
 >

-## How to write an AR Pattern diagram?
+## How to write an AR Pattern Diagram?
 1. List the items that will augment the real world as media assets (e.g., 3D models, parametric geometries, images, audio files, text).
 These items should then be taggled by ECA rules.
 2. Enumerate potential events that may occur during the AR session and will trigger behavior and interactivity.
 See typical [Events in AR applications](https://github.com/ARpatterns/catalog/blob/main/eca/events.md).
 3. Arrange the enumerated items and events into Event-Condition-Action rules that will manipulate media items, run-time data, and system settings.